GHSA Retail Licensing Program

 Does this program have any effect on merchandise sales by school stores or booster clubs?

 No. School merchandise sold by school stores or booster clubs are NOT part of the retail-licensing program.
 Products with high school logos have been sold for years at retail stores with no statewide system in place to payback royalties to the local schools.
-Now vendors and retailers have a program managed by the GHSA and SMA that provides vendors and retailers the ability to give back to their community, while schools are able to receive new revenue.
+Now vendors and retailers have a program managed by the GHSA and K12 that provides vendors and retailers the ability to give back to their community, while schools are able to receive new revenue.

 How much money can schools expect to make from retail licensing?